LowlyDBA/sqlstyle.guide/_includes/sqlstyle.guide.md

   closing `*/` where possible otherwise precede comments with `--` and finish them with a new line.
 * End each statement with a semicolon.
+* Use [control-of-flow] language when advanced scripting or programmability is used.
+* Supply `TRY...CATCH` keywords for operationalized DML statements.

 ```sql
 SELECT [file_hash]  -- stored ssdeep hash